VANDAL/--DEPRECATED--Sigil/README.md

 Prior to generating traces through executing Sigil on the user program, one must compile the synchronization function intercept wrapper script as a shared object.
 This wrapper script enables detecting and logging Pthread calls and OpenMP during trace capture.
+Currently this wrapper is written to support common OpenMP 4.0 functions (along with Pthread calls) with gcc 4.9.
 The source code to this pthread wrapper is tools/wrapper_openmp.c and must first be compiled then dynmically preloaded during the trace generation of the user program.
 Compiling the wrapper for capturing OpenMP function calls requires the source gcc library associated with the locally used gcc binary.

 An example of compiling this wrapper script follows: